-How well are those coaches compensated?
-This article will breaks down and examine the salaries of all the head coaches in the Big 12 heading into 2022.
+But how well are the current coaches compensated?
+This article will breaks down and examine the salaries of all the head coaches in the Big 12 heading into 2023.

 Brent Venables, University of Oklahoma

 When Lincoln Riley bolted Norman for Southern California, Oklahoma opted to hire Clemson defensive coordinator Brent Venables as its new head coach.
 Venables will be one of the best-paid coaches in football, with a $6.4 annual salary in 2022 and an average annual value of $7 million.

 Venables will have plenty of resources at his disposal, as well — both the Sooners’ offensive and defensive coordinators will have salaries at $1.8 million or more in 2022.

 Sonny Dykes, Texas Christian University